WWE – Royal Rumble 2016 (Cert 12)

 WWE Divas Title Match – Charlotte (c) vs. Becky Lynch

-After the confusing turn of events with her feud with Paige, the lines are clearer in Charlotte’s run against the other former PCB member and my future ex-wife Becky Lynch.
+After the confusing turn of events with her feud with Paige, the lines are clearer in Charlotte’s run against the other former PCB member and Becky Lynch.
 Very well worked match and the most appreciated woman’s match on the main roster for quite some time, with Lynch receiving firm vocal support.
 The finish was a bit lame but everything prior to this was on the money.
 The infamous Ric Flair kiss has been left in here (it was edited from the WWE Network replays) but the big story is the post match occurrence.

 30 Man Royal Rumble Match For The WWE World Heavyweight Title